Koboo/hytale-pluginmanifest/README.md

         // you can safely remove/delete this.
         pluginDependencies {
-            // Dependency is required -> Plugin fails if dependency is not available required("Nitrado:WebServer")
+            // Dependency is required -> Plugin fails if dependency is not available
+            // Dependency version fallbacks to "*" (any version) required("Nitrado:WebServer")
-            // Dependency is optional -> Plugin does not fail if dependency is not available optional("Nitrado:QueryPlugin", ">=1.0.0")
+            // Dependency is optional -> Plugin does not fail to load if dependency is not available
+            // Dependency version needs to be greater or equal to "1.0.0" optional("Nitrado:QueryPlugin", ">=1.0.0")
-            // MyPlugin needs to load before this plugin (Not tested if it fails, if the plugin is not available) loadBefore("OtherGroup:OtherPlugin")
+            // MyPlugin needs to load before this plugin
+            // (Not tested if load fails or not) loadBefore("OtherGroup:OtherPlugin")
         }
     }